near/docs/docs/tutorials/contracts/nfts/1-upgrade.md

 ## Conclusion

 In this tutorial, you learned about the basics of [upgrading contracts](#upgrading-contracts).
-You then went an implemented the necessary [modifications to your smart contract](#modifications-to-contract) and [redeployed](redeploying-contract).
+Then, you implemented the necessary [modifications to your smart contract](#modifications-to-contract) and [redeployed it](#redeploying-contract).
 Finally you navigated to the wallet collectibles tab and [viewed your NFTs](#viewing-nfts-in-wallet).

 In the next tutorial, you'll implement the remaining functions needed to complete the [enumeration](https://nomicon.io/Standards/NonFungibleToken/Enumeration.html) standard.